annmaria-john/chatapp/README.md

 1. Install python3 on your local machine.
 2. Download the zip file and extract the chat app folder.
 There should be two folders – client and server.
 3. Inside the two folders there is the client and server python code.
 For each python code you need to install the following dependencies using “pip install” -
-a.	rsa
+-	rsa
-b.	websockets
+-	websockets
-c.	asyncio
+-	asyncio
-d.	tkinter
+-	tkinter
 4. Open the terminal and change to client directory to run the client code – python clientcode_web.py
 5. Open the terminal and change to server directory to run the server code –